ManojSK462/SysDesign/README.md

 # SysDesign
-LLD of various components in System Design
+LLD of various components in System Design.